joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 ##LXC Template for master and compute node

-Typically, all LXC templates are stored in /usr/lib/lxc/templates.I have modified basic ubuntu template for creating two different templates.[master node template](/mpi-master-template) [compute node template](mpi-worker-template).
+Typically, all LXC templates are stored in /usr/lib/lxc/templates.I have modified basic ubuntu template for creating two different templates.
+Just download [master node template](/mpi-master-template) and [compute node template](mpi-worker-template).

-when we create containers with lxc-create we are specifying template that we want to use and container name like:
+When we create containers with lxc-create, we are specifying template name and container name like:

-`lxc-create -t ubunut -n demo`
+`lxc-create -t ubuntu -n demo`

 Same here for creating master node container `mpi-master` will be used: